After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - 4 and 5 day Inca Trail hikes open through the end of 2023.
 Here's a link to read about changes to the Machu Picchu tickets that come with Inca Trail permits

-- Tickets to hike WaynaPicchu and HuchuyPicchu are available at the same time all Machu Picchu tickets get released.
+- Tickets to hike WaynaPicchu and HuchuyPicchu are released for sale at the same time all Machu Picchu tickets get released.
+(Early January)

 - Lima airport "Left Luggage" storage is reopened.
 It's located on the international side of the airport terminal.
-At the back of the arrival rea.
+At the back of the arrival area.

 Covid arrival protocols in Lima, Peru